 When winterizing the pool for the winter, the most common procedure is to lower the water level in the pool.
 This is not recommended for vinyl-lined pools with a history of floating liners.
 A simply skimmer plug (Gizzmo) will protect the skimmer housing from any freeze damage.

 A drain/vacuum line can be installed to relieve the hydrostatic pressure.
 This is a PVC pipe installed in the wall of the pool, under the liner, and joins on the suction side of the pump or a water drain.
 This way the hydrostatic pressure can be relieved as it accumulates.
 Groundwater pumps are another way to pull water from behind the liner.
 This uses the PVC pipeline in conjunction with a combination valve box and sump pump.

 Adjust your landscaping and water flow management.
 Landscaping, French drains and deck drains are a great source to help shuffle water away from the pool.
 Water will take the path of least resistence so you can use these techniques to usher it a direction away from your pool.

 How Do I Fix a Floating Pool Liner?

-When ground water floats a liner, the liner is lifted up therefore causing the tension to be released from the liner bead.
+When groundwater floats a liner, the liner is lifted up, therefore, causing the tension to be released from the liner bead.
 This allows the liner bead to become loose and eventually pulled out of the track.
-If this happens, the liner bead will simply need to be reinstalled back into the track or more commonly called “snapped” back into track.
+If this happens, the liner bead will simply need to be reinstalled back into the track or more commonly called “snapped” back into the track.